 Living with any chronic illness can feel isolating.
 The best treatment for isolation is community!
-Find people who understand what you’re going through, and help those already close to you learn to understand.
+Find people who understand what you’re going through, and help educate those already close to you who may not understand.

 Depending on your age, diabetes camps can be the best way to build a community of people who get it without having to focus on your illness.
-You simply have fun together, build friendships, and experience all that summer camps have to offer… within a group of people with the same experiences.
-Find a camp near you here.
+You simply have fun together, build friendships, and experience all that summer camps offer with people going through similar experiences.
+You can find a camp near you here.

-For building support within your existing friends and family, understand that it may take time, patience, and some work to get people to where you need them.
-Our healthy loved ones have to go through their own process of grief, helplessness, and acceptance, and need to witness our struggles before they can fully build empathy for what we go through.
-It is so worth it, though, when you do reach that point!
-Check out Celebrating the Heart of Your Relationships, our Guide to Difficult Conversations, and Maintaining Healthy Relationships Despite Chronic Illness for tips to get you there faster.
+For building support with your existing friends and family, understand that it may take time, patience, and work to get people where you need them.
+Our healthy loved ones have to go through their own process of grief, helplessness, and acceptance and need to witness our struggles before they can fully build empathy for what we go through.
+It is so worth it when you do reach that point.
+Check out celebrating the heart of your relationships, our guide to difficult conversations, and maintaining healthy relationships despite chronic illness for tips to get you there faster.

 Finding joy in food can feel near-impossible when everything you eat is a math equation with dire consequences.
 Having some go-to carb-free foods available will give your brain a break.
-Note: the organizations listed in the Resource Guide also have ample recipes available!
-(Yes, they are awesome, all-encompassing sources of information and healing.)
+Note: the organizations listed in this resource guide also have ample recipes available (yes, they are awesome, all-encompassing sources of information and healing).

 As an aside, sometimes the skin at your pump site can get irritated from adhesives.
-Try Flonase spray on the area to help soothe allergies and irritation.
+You may try Flonase spray on the area to help soothe allergies and irritation.

-Keeping track of treatments, blood sugar, and all the other complicated factors is exhausting.
+It can be exhausting keeping track of treatments, blood sugar, and all the other complicated factors that come with being diagnosed with diabetes.
 Find ways to reduce your brain’s load.
 Use your phone for alarms and diabetes apps.
 Use organizers to keep all of your gear in order and easily accessible.

 Check out Mighty Well’s diabetes backpack and organizer here!